 This post summarizes a Harvard Business Review article entitled “The New Logic of High-Tech R&D“, written by Gary P. Pisano and Steven C. Wheelwright.
-The article focuses on the finding that few companies within the pharmaceutical industry view manufacturing and process improvement as a competitive advantage.
-The authors assert that manufacturing process innovation is very conducive towards product innovation.
+The article focuses on the revelation that few companies within the pharmaceutical industry view manufacturing and process improvement as a competitive advantage.
+The authors assert that manufacturing process innovation is conducive towards product innovation.
 Companies traditionally spend money on product R&D but tend to neglect focusing on process R&D.

 For example, Sigma Pharmaceuticals refused to invest significant resources to process development until the company was confident that the drug would win FDA approval.
 As a result, when demand for the drug increased they could not meet the higher demand without major investments in additional capacity.
 During this interim ramp up period the company lost two years of potential sales.
 Underinvestment in process development on the front end clearly put the company in a sub-optimal position to capitalize on additional revenue.

 Process development and process innovation provide a litany of benefits.
 The first of which is accelerated time to market.
 According to one drug company, the time required to prepare factories for production generally added a year to the product-development lead time.
 Senior management was unaware of this fact while the managers within the process development organization were fully aware.